 DirectX Diagnostic Tool or DXDiag.exe is basically meant to help you troubleshoot DirectX issues.
 But if you Run dxdiag to open it, you will see the BIOS version mentioned under the System tab.

-Of course, apart from this, you can also use some 3rd-party system information tool like Speccy to see your BIOS version or see it when you enter your machine’s BIOS setup by pressing F10/F12 keys during boot-time.
+Of course, apart from this, you can also use a 3rd-party system information tool like Speccy to view your BIOS version, or check it in your machine’s BIOS setup by pressing F10/F12 during boot time.

 Check this post if you want to find out Computer RAM, Graphics Card / Video memory of your Windows PC.